Model-independent pricing with insider information: a Skorokhod embedding approach: Introduction

-One notable contribution in this paper is that we introduce {\it constrained} Skorokhod Embedding problems (conSEP).
-To the best of our knowledge, the (conSEP) has not previously been systematically considered in the literature, and so there is little literature on this problem, although we believe that this constitutes an interesting new class of problems.
-The only papers which we are aware of which consider related problems are the papers \cite{AnSt11} and \cite{AnHoSt15}, who provide conditions under which a distribution may be embedded in Brownian motion or a diffusion in bounded time, which have some connections to the results in Section~\ref{sec:examples}.
+To the best of our knowledge, the {\it constrained} Skorokhod embedding problem (conSEP) has not previously been systematically considered in the literature.
+The only papers which we are aware of, that consider related problems, are \citet{AnSt11} and \citet{AnHoSt15}, that provide conditions under which a distribution may be embedded in Brownian motion or a diffusion in bounded time, which have some connections to the results in Section~\ref{sec:examples}.
+Also, the setting in \cite{BZZ18} covers for example the case of robust pricing in case of bounded quadratic variation, which leads to establishing conditions for the existence of Skorokhod embeddings in bounded time.